ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/interactive_sim/index.rst

   ! pip freeze | grep vivarium

+These two cells automatically document what version of the simulation and related packages you are running with.
-Then, a Python cell with:
+Then, include a Python cell with:

 .. code:: python